photo by Robert Mattson

 Sincerely,

-and the Lydians: Clara, Julia, Mark, and Josh
+the Lydians: Clara, Julia, Mark, and Josh

 Meet THE Lydian String Quartet